KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 In the Baggage Room, I joined a tour that was in process.

 ![](recap-of-pygotham-2019-images/12.jpg)

+A description of the Baggage Room; photo credit: Katherine Michel

 ![](recap-of-pygotham-2019-images/13.jpg)

-A description of the Baggage Room and a view of the Baggage Room from the stairs leading up to the Registration Room; photo credit: Katherine Michel
+A view of the Baggage Room from the stairs leading up to the Registration Room; photo credit: Katherine Michel

 Ranger Jenn gave us an impassioned depiction of what the atmosphere would have been like for new arrivals in the Baggage Room.

 ![](recap-of-pygotham-2019-images/14.jpg)

+Ranger Jenn giving an impassioned depiction; photo credit: Katherine Michel

 ![](recap-of-pygotham-2019-images/15.jpg)

+Ranger Jenn giving an impassioned depiction; photo credit: Katherine Michel

 ![](recap-of-pygotham-2019-images/16.jpg)

 Ranger Jenn giving an impassioned depiction; photo credit: Katherine Michel